Carr Fire becomes 7th most destructive fire in state history

 RELATED: How to help Carr Fire victims in Redding and Shasta County, California

 The fire has killed six people, including two children and two firefighters.
-There are 818 homes and three businesses that have been destroyed; 4,000 structures remain threatened.
+The wildfire is threatening more than 2,500 structures and more than 1,200 structures have already been destroyed.

 Residents say the hardest part is not knowing if their homes will still be standing.